onzfonz/comp227/src/content/1/en/part1c.md

 Now the button's attribute which defines what happens when the button is clicked - `onClick` - has the value `() => setCounter(counter + 1)`.
 The `setCounter` function is called only when a user clicks the button.

-Usually defining event handlers within JSX-templates is not a good idea.
+Usually defining event handlers within JSX templates is not a good idea.
-Here it's ok, because our event handlers are so simple.
+Here it's OK because our event handlers are so simple.

 Let's separate the event handlers into separate functions anyway: